| Turn off implied options by prefixing it with |

 Deletions will also occur when

--d) is enabled, for directories whose contents are being copied.
+--dirs is enabled for directories whose contents are being copied.

 --dry-run option to see what files are going to be deleted.